 Every ten years, the Eugene City Council examines the population of City Council wards, based on the results from the U.S. Census.
 Data from the 2020 Census will be available in the fall, at which time the Council will address potential ward boundary adjustments to accommodate population changes over the last ten years.
 The purpose of this process is to ensure that each ward has approximately equal population.

-- An interactive webmap is available for viewing the Proposed Scenario and other data associated with the project.
+- An interactive webmap is available for viewing the new boundaries and other data associated with the project.

 - Why must Eugene’s council ward boundaries be examined?

 Every 10 years, the Eugene City Council adjusts the council wards based on the Federal census.
 The basic purpose of redistricting is to bring the wards back to more equal population distribution.
 A similar process is underway throughout the country at every level, all in an effort to assure equal protection under the laws.

 - Why do ward boundaries matter to me?

 This process determines which neighborhoods and areas of the city are grouped together into a ward, for the purposes of electing City Councilors that represent each ward.